Educational Studies, Ph.D.

 EDS 5703Sociology of Education3

-9 hours minimum in any field(s) (such as an applied, disciplinary, or interdisciplinary specialty) directly relevant to the topical focus of the major and of the dissertation.
-29
+Choose 15 hours minimum in any field(s) directly relevant to the topical focus of the dissertation interests.
+115

-Choose at least 3 courses from the following: 39
+Choose at least 3 courses (9 hours minimum) from the following:9

 Linguistic and Conceptual Analysis